willjoyee/yixinli_related/README.md

 # Data

-I didn' t make the data publicly, if you are interested, emaill me via wjoy4043@gmail.com
+I didn' t make all data publicly, if you are interested, emaill me via wjoy4043@gmail.com